What Makes Bowman’s Hill Wildflower Preserve Unique?

 More than 80 years of active management

 For more than 80 years the Preserve’s landscape has been actively managed to promote native plant diversity.
-To support meadow species and to keep the meadow from reverting back to forest over time, each year we mow it in late winter.
+To support meadow species and to keep the meadow from reverting back to forest over time, each year we mow in late winter.
 We also work hard to remove invasive species in order to minimize competition with our native plants.
 In addition, we actively manage our new pond to promote plant diversity and maximize educational opportunities.

 For more than 25 years, we have also excluded deer from most of the Preserve, except for our meadow.
 Over the course of time, minimizing the impact of browsing deer has led to a healthy and diverse understory that includes wildflowers, herbs, shrubs, understory trees and juvenile canopy trees.
-Migrating and nesting birds depend on this species-rich, intact forest ecosystem, particularly the insects it provides, for food and to raise their young.
+Migrating and nesting birds depend on this species-rich, intact forest ecosystem—particularly the insects it provides—for food and to raise their young.

 Native Plant Nursery

-Besides safeguarding our living collection of native plants, our mission includes fostering the spread of native plants throughout our region.
+In addition to safeguarding our living collection of native plants, our mission includes fostering the spread of native plants throughout our region.
 Critical to that mission is our Native Plant Nursery, which—in offering scores of plants found throughout the preserve—enables visitors to acquire plants that will enhance their own natural landscapes.

 Education and discovery

-We inspire lifelong learning and stewardship of native plants and the environment, not just at the Preserve itself but in backyards and other sites such as school properties throughout the region.
+We inspire lifelong learning and stewardship of native plants and the environment, not just at the Preserve itself, but in backyards and other sites such as school properties throughout the region.
 Our strong educational programs creatively interpret our living native plant collection in an engaging and meaningful way for everyone from preschoolers to professionals.